dev-cycles/contextive/docs/adr/0007-release-strategy.md

 * If we merge to main too often, we may push updates faster than users are happy with.
 If this happens, we should investigate a separate `release` branch, and manually, or on a schedule, merge from `main` to `release` to trigger the release.
 * Although there are tools to enforce the conventional commit approach when committing locally, squash merges of merge requests via the github UI do not allow to enforce a commit message structure.
 * [semantic-release](https://www.npmjs.com/package/semantic-release) is tailored for javascript packages.
-Contextly expects to have other types of packages in the future (e.g. Visual Studio extension) which may not be as amenable to it's use.
+Contextive expects to have other types of packages in the future (e.g. Visual Studio extension) which may not be as amenable to it's use.
 This will need to be revisited when that extension is added.

 ## Pros and Cons of the Options